milostrifun/Binary_Classification/README.md

 # Binary_Classification
-Binary Classification Horse and Human
+Binary Classification Horse and Human with Transfer Learning